dawnxchoo/data-portfolio-handbook/README.md

 I wrote about this in [this LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7335319829869928452/).

 I also highly recomend writing [an analysis plan](https://www.linkedin.com/feed/update/urn:li:activity:7335319829869928452/) before you start any anlaysis.
 I find that writing an analysis plan forces me to break down my high level question in bite-sized steps.
-And it’s also helpful when I’m working through my analysis and going off on a tangent (my analysis usually focuses me back on what is important for this project)
+And it's also helpful when I'm working through my analysis and going off on a tangent (my analysis usually focuses me back on what is important for this project)

 Not sure how to write an analysis plan?
 You can use my [analysis template](https://seasoned-jackrabbit-505.notion.site/Data-Analysis-Plan-Template-2017bd8f260380f6afdee63cac7d3f43?source=copy_link) to get started!